dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 If you're using the default identity, you should create a new identity with the command:

 ```
-dfx identity new identityName
+dfx identity new IDENTITY_NAME
 ```

 Your identity's seed phrase will be returned.
 Be sure to save this in a secure location.
-Then, set this identity to be used by default:
+Then, set this identity to be used by the current session:

 ```
-dfx identity use identityName
+dfx identity use IDENTITY_NAME
 ```

 Then, to get the account ID for this identity, use the command: